De Kalb, Texas: Geography

 According to the United States Census Bureau, the city has a total area of 1.3 sqmi, all land.

-The climate in this area is characterized by hot, humid summers (average of 30 or more days of 100 degrees F or more) and generally mild to cool winters.
-According to the Köppen Climate Classification system, De Kalb has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The climate in this area is characterized by hot, humid summers (average of 30 or more days of 100°F or more) and generally mild to cool winters.
+According to the Köppen climate classification, De Kalb has a humid subtropical climate, Cfa on climate maps.